The Bankrate promise

+The Bankrate promise

   - Falling objects

   How to deal with situations and problems caused by hurricanes

   The car is totaled but insured

   The car is totaled without insurance

-If the vehicle is totaled by storm damage, but the owner doesn’t have comprehensive insurance, the damage will have to be paid for out of pocket.
+  If your vehicle is totaled by storm damage, but you don’t have comprehensive insurance, you will likely have to pay for repairs out of pocket.
 Sometimes disaster funds are available to help, so it might be worth contacting government agencies like the Federal Emergency Management Agency (FEMA) or nonprofits to see if any financial relief is available.

   The appraisal is too low

-During natural disasters like hurricanes, insurance companies can get inundated with claims, and appraisers may be more prone to clerical errors.
-If the assessment on a vehicle comes back too low, the insured can dispute it.
-It’s also possible to bring in a third-party appraiser, but a good place to start is by talking with the insurance provider to see if a resolution can be reached.
+  During natural disasters like hurricanes, insurance companies may be inundated with claims, and appraisers may be more prone to clerical errors.
+If you think your vehicle’s value has been miscalculated, you can dispute it.
+It’s also possible to bring in a third-party appraiser, but you may want to start by speaking with the insurance provider to see if a resolution can be reached.

   The car was flooded but still starts

   If the vehicle is damaged but is being repaired, it may be necessary to rent a car until the repairs are completed.
-While many auto insurance policies cover the cost of a rental car, it is typically an addition to a standard policy and will only be covered if the insurance company is already handling the claim on the damaged vehicle.
+While many auto insurance policies offer rental car coverage, it is typically an addition to a standard policy and will only be covered if the insurance company is already handling the claim on the damaged vehicle.

   How to minimize hurricane damage to your vehicle

   - Park strategically.
 If possible, it’s best to park vehicles where they are at the least risk from flooding, wind, falling objects and debris.
 Sheltered, elevated terrain or an enclosed structure can be good options.

   - Tape the car windows.
-While it’s a myth that taping windows will prevent them from breaking, it can help keep the glass contained if it breaks.
-It can also help to keep water from seeping in through the window.
+While it’s a myth that taping windows will prevent them from breaking, it may help keep the glass contained if it breaks.
+Taping your windows may also help keep water from seeping through a broken window.